-In 1990, Mali began a process of decentralization to allow communities to assert their tenure rights, culminating in the Land Reform Act in 2006.
-The Act aims to address insecure tenure and resolve the longstanding conflicts over land that have fuelled armed conflict.
-The Act recognizes communities’ customary rights and seeks to inventory customary rights and use throughout the country.
-It establishes the first village-level land commissions to address land-related conflict.
+In 1990, Mali began a process of decentralization to allow communities to assert their tenure rights, culminating in the Land Reform Act in 2006, which aimed to address insecure tenure and reduce violent land conflicts.
+The Act recognized communities’ customary rights and established the first village-level land commissions to address land-related conflict.

 In 2012, a military coup toppled the government and a military junta took power.
 Shortly after, Tuareg rebels took control of much of the country’s north, including the historic city of Timbuktu.
 Conflict between the central government and insurgent groups continued until the United Nations established a peacekeeping mission to stabilize the country and achieve national political dialogue and reconciliation.
 In 2015, the Government of Mail and the Tuareg rebels signed the Accord for Peace and Reconciliation.
 However, while the accord addresses longstanding political grievances, it failed to recognize the role conflict over land has played in destabilizing the country and eroding trust between communities and the central government.

 Recent legal and policy developments offer a new opportunity to create solutions to weak land governance and to alleviate the threats it poses to national security and to the wellbeing of local communities.
 The 2013 Agricultural Land Policy and the 2017 Agricultural Land Law (LFA) both contain innovative provisions for land governance at the local level, including considerations for smallholders and pastoralists.
 Unfortunately, large-scale land acquisitions are exacerbating land conflicts and tenure insecurity throughout the country.